-- i. a mirror located above each wash basin; - ii. a hook and bench seating within each shower compartment; - iii. a socket-outlet located adjacent to each wash basin.
+- d. are provided with: - i. a mirror located above each wash basin; - ii. a hook and bench seating within each shower compartment; - a socket-outlet located adjacent to each wash basin.

 Note - Change rooms may be pooled across multiple sites, residential and non-residential activities when within 100 metres of the entrance to the building and within 50 metres of bicycle parking and storage facilities